typestack/routing-controllers/README.md

 When user sends a json object and you are parsing it, sometimes you want to parse it into object of some class, instead of parsing it into simple literal object.
 You have ability to do this using [class-transformer][4].
-To use it simply specify a `useConstructorUtils: true` option on application bootstrap:
+To use it simply specify a `useClassTransformer: true` option on application bootstrap:

 ```typescript
 import "reflect-metadata";